iCHAIT/Django-Delhi_Metro/README.md

 Remaining Issues-
 ==============

-1.css,js included,dropdown working for all forms but final(*2.html) template not rendered.
+1.css,js included,dropdown working for all forms on all templates but error in outputs after the form is submitted.

 2.Testing of project(for existing stations,lines).

+3.Testing of project(for new stations,lines).

 Note